 Typically, plaster finishes have an average life of 7 to 10 years.
-If your pool is already over a decade old, it’s time for a pool plastering session.
-With some applications it may last even shorter intervals between replastering, so listen to the expected lifetime given by the installer.
+If your pool is over a decade old, it’s time for a pool plastering session.
+With some applications, it may last even shorter intervals between replastering, so listen to the expected lifetime the installer gives.

 While the structure of your pool may consist of gunite, shotcrete, and rebar, they should never become visible.
 Simply put, these materials are susceptible to oxygen and water damage.
-So if your plaster has worn down, it needs to be redone to continue protecting them.
+So, if your plaster has worn down, it must be redone to continue protecting them.

-These are usually hidden areas that exist anywhere around corners where the surface has become gritty or rough.
-If you see these, you should make it a priority to re-plaster your pool since they can pose a danger to your safety.
-You don’t want to fall on any of these because they can be very painful.
+These are usually hidden areas around corners where the surface has become gritty or rough.
+If you see these, you should prioritize re-plastering your pool since they can pose a danger to your safety.
+You don’t want to fall on these because they can be painful.
 These areas can easily encourage the growth of harmful bacteria and algae.

 Give us a call, and our estimators will schedule an inspection session.
 Then, after inspecting your pool, we will provide you with a quote.
 Our team has experienced and highly trained technicians who will find a solution for you.
 They will work hard to help you get the pool you want while staying within your budget.

-As we’ve mentioned before, plaster coatings protect the concrete underneath from direct radiation and water damage.
+As mentioned, plaster coatings protect the concrete underneath from direct radiation and water damage.
 While plaster is common, it is not the only option.
 Several materials offer the same type of protection for your pool while providing a different appearance.
 The following are the most requested resurfacing materials in Scottsdale, AZ:

-Conventional plaster is still the most commonly requested pool resurfacing material, and it exists in older pools as well.
+Conventional plaster is still the most commonly requested pool resurfacing material, and it also exists in older pools.
 It is cost-effective and extremely durable.
 When skillfully applied, plaster can last up to 10 years.
 One disadvantage is that it remains sensitive to stains and discoloring.

 Various brands offer a long-lasting blend that usually camouflages imperfections.
 It lasts even longer than other solutions and is commonly known as the marble finish.
 Pebble finishes not only look elegant and luxurious, but they last for 20 years if maintained properly.